 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 The best way to prevent infection is to avoid being exposed to the coronavirus.
 If you have travel plans, be sure to check the Centers for Disease Control and Prevention's (CDC) travel health notice web page to check which countries have travel restrictions and which ones to avoid for non-essential travel.

 What are the symptoms?

 Symptoms range from little to no symptoms to severe illness and death.
 It is thought symptoms may appear in as few as 2 days or as long as 14 days after exposure and can include:

 - Symptoms similar to the common cold, like a cough

 - More severe symptoms similar to the flu, like a fever

 - Shortness of breath

-There is no specific antiviral treatment for coronavirus.
+There is no specific antiviral treatment for the coronavirus.
 Treatment focuses on easing symptoms.
-If you think you have been exposed to coronavirus and feel sick, call your doctor right away.
-Make sure to call ahead before you go and tell them why you are coming in.
+If you think you have been exposed to coronavirus and feel sick, L.A.
+Care members should call L.A.
+Care's Nurse Advice Line at the number on the back of your Member ID card or your primary care doctor right away.